-If an error is detected in a segment, a yellow icon appears next to it.
-To see the list of errors, hover the cursor over this icon, or click on it to open the QA Check tab.
+If a non-critical error is detected in a segment, a yellow icon appears in the status field on the left.
+To see the list of errors, hover the cursor over this icon, or click on it to open the QA Check tab at the bottom of the page.

-Correct the errors and confirm the segment again.
+Once you correct the errors and confirm the segment again, the error flag will disappear.

-You can add and remove exceptions using the button.
+You can add and remove exceptions using the button in the toolbar.

-However, some errors are critical, and they won't allow you to confirm a segment unless you correct them.
+Some errors are critical (as indicated by a red triangle in the status column), and they won't allow you to confirm a segment unless you correct them.
+And there is no option to ignore these errors.

 If you attempt to confirm a segment that has a critical error, an error message will appear.